 Time to change up the traditional wedding day a little bit.
 Find ways to get your guests involved, showing them how important their guidance and support has been for your relationship.
 They are in fact the people that helped guide you to become who you are today.
 This best version of yourself who is now bonded mind, body, and soul to another.

 Think of something new for your perfect intimate wedding that will help your personalities shine front and center.
-For a seating chart, use pictures of exciting adventures you went on with each individual guest and revel in the memories together.
+For a seating chart get creative!
+Use pictures of exciting adventures you went on with each individual guest and revel in the memories together.
 Invite your friends and family to participate in a ring warming during the ceremony.
 Dine al fresco with everyone at long wooden tables under the stars, passing and sharing food.

-A friend told me about an intimate wedding she attended a few years ago, where the guest count was under 50 people.
+A friend told me about an intimate wedding (under 50 guests) she attended a few years ago.
 It took place on a secluded beach where the bride & groom said their vows against the background of the waves.
 Dinner was a backyard BBQ that concluded with everyone around the fire pit taking turns toasting the happy couple.
 They shared sweet memories of their first meeting, marriage advice, and encouragement for the marriage journey ahead.
 Just a few reminders of the adventures that had led them to this glorious place in their lives.

 In order to plan the perfect intimate wedding, you should really focus a ton of time on perfecting your guest experience!
 How your guests see, feel, taste, and hear your event are crucial.
 This doesn’t have to mean “no music”, it just means fewer distractions.
 With a guest list of under 100, you will inevitably want to spend more time with your loved ones because these are going to be your people!